 Top 10 Tips for Customer Satisfaction Management

-- Create a feel good to improve customer loyalty: When you think about all of the vendor interactions you have each day in your personal or work life, how many of them are enjoyable?
+8. Create a feel-good experience to improve customer loyalty: When you think about all of the vendor interactions you have each day in your personal or work life, how many of them are enjoyable?
 How many of them do you dread?
 How many are so bland that you don’t even remember them?
-Customers can’t NOT have an experience.
+Customers can’t NOT have a negative experience.
 Only you can determine if it’s good, bland, or bad, so choose wisely what you want to create.
 Ask your customers what makes them roll their eyes when they do business with you.
 You’ll get a laugh, and honest answer, and tons of loyalty if you make it go away.

-- Solve their real challenges to take customer service satisfaction to a new level and retain clients longer: Uncover the challenges that you have the uncommon skills, knowledge, expertise, or ability do something about when you go beyond business as usual.
+9. Solve their real challenges to take customer service satisfaction to a new level and retain clients longer: Uncover the challenges that you have, the uncommon skills, knowledge, expertise, or ability, and do something about when you go beyond “business as usual.”
 These are the challenges that are slowing them down in their business that need your talents and ingenuity to think outside the box and it’s another way to create a WOW.

-For a selection of great customer service quotes, click here.
+For a selection of great customer service quotes to help inspire your team, click here.

 What’s the one idea from this list which, if you implemented it, would have the greatest positive change in your business… and on your customers?